What parents need to know

 Is it any good?

-There’s a reason MOONSTRUCK reaped so many awards -- writing, acting -- at the 1988 Academy Awards: It’s a playful creation with refreshing and charming twists and turns, so far removed from the formulaic fare often packaged as romantic comedy.
+MOONSTRUCK is a playful creation with refreshing and charming twists and turns, so far removed from the formulaic fare often packaged as romantic comedy.
+There’s a reason it reaped so many awards -- writing, acting -- at the 1988 Academy Awards.
 First, there’s the premise, which could’ve easily veered into melodrama but instead found life as an offbeat meditation on passion.
 Then, there’s the ensemble -- so strong from the bit players to the lead, especially the captivating Cher.
 (Cage borders on hammy, but appeals, anyway.)

 But it's also juxtaposed with moments of affecting reality (a man cheats on his longtime, devoted wife, played with such dexterity by Olympia Dukakis), which rescues it from maudlin.
 It also makes you think about how easily being moonstruck turns into being complacent, and how one can't rely on a celestial being, beautiful or not, to make an earth-bound relationship last for all time.
 That takes work.

 Families can talk about Loretta's decision to marry Johnny: If she didn't love him, as she says, why did she want to marry him?

 There's a lot of talk about luck in this film: Do you believe in it?
 What role does it play in this movie?